Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Related Work

 \subsection{Deep Learning for Person Re-ID}

 Person re-ID is usually regarded as a sub-problem of image retrieval~\cite{18}.
-It refers to the task of finding the target in different time periods of videos captured from different cameras in different locations under the condition of a given pedestrian.
-Traditional person re-ID approaches are mainly focused on learning better manual visual features to reduce intra-person divergence and enhance the inter-person discrimination capability~\cite{1,4,6} or designing appropriate distance metric to accurately measures the similarity of different identities~\cite{2,3,5,7}.
-In recent years, with the extensive progress of deep learning technology, it has been widely adopted to person re-ID tasks~\cite{9,10,12,11,13,16}.
-Different from traditional re-ID approaches, methods based on deep learning can adaptively learn discriminative features from pedestrian images~\cite{11,17,46} and contribute a lot to the re-ID task.
+It refers to the task of finding the target in different periods of videos captured from different cameras in different locations under the condition of a given pedestrian.
+Traditional person re-ID approaches mainly focus on learning better manual visual features to reduce intra-person divergence and enhance the inter-person discrimination capability~\cite{1,4,6} or designing appropriate distance metric to accurately measure the similarity of different identities~\cite{2,3,5,7,72}.
+In recent years, with the extensive progress of deep learning technology, it has been widely adopted to computer vision tasks, such as medical image processing and person re-ID~\cite{9,10,12,11,13,16}.
+Ding et al.~\cite{new2,new1} developed deep learning to the classification of different longitudinal surfaces of infant cerebrum fMRI and multimodal infant brain segmentation problems.
+Besides, different from traditional re-ID approaches, methods based on deep learning can adaptively learn discriminative features from pedestrian images~\cite{11,17,46} and contribute a lot to the re-ID task.

 Previous person re-ID methods use global features of the whole image to match images~\cite{21,22,25,43}, which ignore various partial information of a given person.
 Recently, researchers found that local features show a great prospect for dealing with the misalignment of the pedestrian images.
 Therefore, extracting various local features from a large-scale dataset to improve re-ID performance is now the new mainstream ~\cite{14,16,17,24,10,11}.
-The idea of extracting in different solutions at multiple stages and using skip connections to combine multiple stage features has proven to be very useful in the field of target detection~\cite{31,33}, image classification and object recognition.
-This idea has also been exploited in person re-ID and promoted re-ID model to obtain very accurate prediction result~\cite{40,41}.
+The idea of extracting different solutions at multiple stages and using skip connections to combine multiple-stage features has proven to be very useful in the field of target detection~\cite{31,33}, image classification, and object recognition.
+This idea has also been exploited in person re-ID and promoted re-ID model to obtain very accurate prediction results~\cite{40,41}.
 However, previous person re-ID methods usually pool the features of different stages into a single vector, which will inevitably lose some feature information of different stages~\cite{34}.
 Therefore to reduce this loss, we keep the size of feature maps from previous stages the same as that of the last stage.